Amorphyx/3D_GDS2Converter/README.md

 _Note: The program is currently designed on a .001 micron scale.
 To use a different scale go to the supporting_functions_PvX script and change the division value (from 10) to the desired value (relative to thickness) inside the get_xy_points function._

 The code has the option to export all final objects as STEP files, each object will be it's own STEP file so that they can be imported and viewed as individual layers.
 When running the program a message will pop up requesting if the objects should be exported - click Affirmative and select the output folder and they will be exported to that folder.
+All objects can also be manually exported after the program finishes running.

 # Current Features